GetStream/stream-chat-swift/docusaurus/docs/iOS/client/custom-cdn.md

 You should only pick 1 of the 2 options provided.
 Since using an `AttachmentUploader` will override the custom `CDNClient` implementation.
 :::

-## Custom CDNClient implementation
+## Custom `CDNClient` implementation

-In case you simply want to change the url, here is an example of a custom `CDNClient` implementation.
+In case you simply want to change the URL, here is an example of a custom `CDNClient` implementation.

 ```swift
 // Example of your Upload API